-i. to establish a group of active "collaborators" from the working party (or study group) where appropriate, with an updated list of those collaborators being given to TSB at each working party meeting;

-j. to delegate the relevant functions from the list above to associate rapporteurs and/or liaison rapporteurs, as necessary.
+i. to delegate the relevant functions from the list above to associate rapporteurs and/or liaison rapporteurs, as necessary.

 2.3.3.7 The basic goal of each rapporteur is to assist the study group or working party in developing new and revised Recommendations to meet changing requirements in telecommunication techniques and services.
 However, it must be clearly understood that rapporteurs should not feel under any obligation to produce such texts unless a thorough study of the Question reveals a clear need for them.
 If it turns out that this is not the case, the work should be concluded with a simple report to the parent group establishing that fact.

-2.3.3.8 Rapporteurs are responsible for the quality of their texts, submitted by the study group for publication.
-They shall be involved in the final review of that text prior to it being submitted to the publication process.
-This responsibility extends only to text in the original language and should take into account applicable time constraints.
-(See [ITU-T A.11] on the publication of ITU-T Recommendations.):
+2.3.3.8 Rapporteurs are responsible for the quality of their texts, submitted by the study group for publication (see Annex D of [b-Author's Guide] and [ITU-T A.11] on the publication of ITU-T Recommendations).
+They shall be involved in the final review of that text prior to it being submitted to approval and, later if necessary, to the publication process (this responsibility extends only to text in the original language and should take into account applicable time constraints) :

+a.
+Rapporteurs, in consultation with the study group management, should decide whether to request a preliminary review of their draft Recommendations by the TSB editing unit (subject to resource availability); such a request should occur as soon as possible, no later than two months prior to the contribution deadline of the meeting where consent or determination is planned to be taken, to allow the TSB editing unit to provide feedback before the contribution deadline;

+b.
+Rapporteurs, in consultation with the study group management, should inform the study group about any questions raised by the TSB editing unit relative to the review of (pre-published) approved Recommendations before their final publication on the ITU web site.

 2.3.3.9 Rapporteurs should normally base any draft new or substantially revised Recommendations on written contribution(s) from ITU-T members (see also clause 1.4.7).
+Contributions submitted to the meeting shall be handled equally (see also 3.9 of [WTSA Res.
+1]).
+When concluding the discussion on each matter, the rapporteur should announce the decisions adopted, which will be reflected in the meeting report.

-2.3.3.10 In conjunction with their work planning, rapporteurs must give advance notice of any meetings they arrange, not only to the collaborators on their Question or project, but also to the study group and working party (see clause 2.3.3.11) and to TSB.
+2.3.3.10 In conjunction with their work planning, rapporteurs must give advance notice of any (interim) rapporteur group meetings they arrange, not only to the participants in their Question or project, but also to the study group and working party and to TSB.
 TSB is not required to circulate collective letters for meetings below working party level.
-The intention to hold rapporteur group meetings, along with details of the issues to be studied, should be agreed in principle and publicized with as much notice as possible.
+The intention to hold rapporteur group meetings, along with details of the issues to be studied (i.e., terms of reference for the meeting, including the deadline for contributions), should be agreed in principle at study group or working party meetings and publicized with as much notice as possible.
+TSB will issue a convening letter (using a TSB-defined template), normally at least two weeks prior to the meeting.
+Contributions to rapporteur group (physical or virtual) meetings should be made available to meeting participants by a deadline of at least seven calendar days.

+For physical rapporteur group meetings, the convening letter includes logistic details.
+Visa support should be provided by the meeting host.
+The convening letter shall indicate whether remote participation is provided, allowing remote participants to actively take part in discussions.

+In exceptional cases, a rapporteur group meeting can be approved by the study group management team.